menu iconknow your dna logosearch icon

 KnowYourDNA is reader-supported.
 This means we may receive a commission when you buy something from one of the links on this page.

 A cataract is an eye condition marked by a cloudy formation inside the eye lens.
+It can be passed down through genetic mutations.

-It can range from translucent to opaque, depending on its severity.
+Cataracts can range from translucent to opaque, depending on its severity.

 People often associate cataracts with old age.
 While the condition is often age-related, it can affect anyone.